 I figured out the reason I find tech punditry – I guess punditry in general – distasteful.

 I’m writing the first draft of this post in the afterglow of the Apple Watch event, as they announced bigger iPhones and Apple Pay.
-Of course, all of these announcements have been leaked: the manufacturing pipeline has long since gotten ahead of Apple announcements; a new smart watch has been rumored for years; leaks of business talks as well as patents preceded their foray into payments.
+Of course, all of these announcements have been leaked: the manufacturing pipeline has long since gotten ahead of Apple announcements; a new smart watch1 has been rumored for years; leaks of business talks as well as patents preceded their foray into payments.
 As Apple undoubtedly knows, genuine surprise is really hard when there’s so much attention paid to product launches.

 Of course, after the announcements are made, the journalists who make their living chasing leaks are busy recalling past predictions and congratulating themselves for “predicting” the company’s product roadmap.
 As they spend an inordinate amount of time reading tea leaves on new products and the natural evolution of the existing lineup, it’s probably natural to leverage that work for further clout and pageviews.
 Speculation – even fun, somewhat baseless, and mostly inconsequential guesswork – can still be profitable personally and professionally.